-The recently completed, State supported, Integrative Biosciences Center aims to create and share knowledge that contributes to improving the quality of life and eliminating the many health disparities that plague Detroit's residents and other communities around the world.
-All of the research teams - environmental sciences, biobehavioral health, cardiovascular health, metabolic disorders, bio and systems engineering, and systems biology - will be working together toward discoveries that have a translational impact on the community.
+The building, strategically positioned near TechTown, will move discoveries and technologies from the laboratory to the community, and will eventually house over 400 individuals within 200,000 square feet of lab and clinical space designed to foster a collaborative and flexible team science approach to research.
+These teams of researchers will create and share knowledge that contributes to improving the quality of life and eliminating the many health disparities that plague Detroit's residents and other communities around the world.
+All of the research teams will be working together toward discoveries that have a translational impact on the community.
 IBio was designed not only to give researchers world-class lab space but, more importantly, to engage broadly with communities through prevention, education, and partnering.
 For decades, Wayne State has changed the face of modern medicine, with discoveries such as the invention of the world's first mechanical heart pump in 1952 - a development that made it possible to conduct lifesaving open heart surgery.
 Wayne State is also home to the only National Institutes of Health branch dedicated to the study of premature birth and infant mortality.
 Since locating to Detroit in 2000, the Perinatology Research Branch has produced lifesaving research and care for more than 20,000 at-risk mothers.
-The Barbara Ann Karmanos Cancer Institute at WSU is one of 25 National Cancer Institutes designated as Comprehensive Cancer Centers in the United States.
+The Barbara Ann Karmanos Cancer Institute at WSU is one of 69 National Cancer Institute-designated Cancer Centers in the United States.
 Karmanos is the only hospital in Michigan dedicated exclusively to fighting cancer.
 Caring for approximately 12,000 new patients annually and conducting more than 800 cancer-specific scientific investigation programs and clinical trials, the Karmanos Cancer Center is among the nation's best cancer centers.
-Karmanos offers access to more than 90 cancer treatments that no other local hospital provides.
+Karmanos offers access to more than 90 cancer treatments often not available elsewhere in Michigan.

 But our expertise goes beyond medicine.
 Around the world, you'll find Wayne State faculty and students engaged in research in nearly every field.
 Our researchers are making discoveries in their urban environments that will affect diverse populations everywhere.
 Our Institute of Environmental Health Sciences is home to the Center for Urban Responses to Environmental Stressors, a NIH-funded center that uses state-of-the-art technologies to identify the central mechanisms that lead to environmentally-linked disease, a major problem throughout the world.
 Researchers in the College of Engineering and College of Liberal Arts and Sciences are expanding our knowledge solving complex water-related problems through collaboration on public health, water use, technological innovation, and public policy.
 Partners include governmental agencies, industry, and community groups.
 They work on projects focused on pollution monitoring and impacts, invasive species, watershed-related public policies, dams, sediments, drinking and recreational water, ecosystem health, and waterborne diseases.
-In addition, our faculty are experts in the field of automotive safety, smart sensors, nanotechnology, data science, and more!
-They are working to minimize the effects of diseases through nanotechnology-based drug treatments, making airplanes safer, improving the performance of online storage systems, along with other great discoveries
+Our faculty are working to find cures for major degenerative conditions such as retinitis pigmentosa.
+With the help of technology developed by a faculty member in our School of Medicine, we are leading the way to restoring vision in patients with this condition that causes severe vision loss and blindness through a \$60 million acquisition of a Wayne State University startup, RetroSense Therapeutics LLC by Allergan plc, a leading global pharmaceutical company headquartered in Dublin, Ireland.

-This work wouldn't be possible without the valuable partnerships we have formed with universities, hospitals, businesses and organizations around the world.
-Collaboration is key to innovation, and combining our expertise is essential to finding solutions that save lives and changing the world.
+This important work and many more research accomplishments would not be possible without the valuable partnerships we have formed with universities, hospitals, businesses and organizations around the world.
+Collaboration is essential to innovation, and combining our expertise is critical to finding solutions that save lives and changing the world.

-Examples of some of Wayne State's research projects funded in the past year include:
+Examples of some of WSU's larger research projects funded in the past year include: